VexilophragmaticZynglethorpean/RivalGrounds/README.md

 1. Navigate to the `build` directory
 2. Navigate to the `Release` or `Debug` directory
+3. Navigate to the directory of target operating system
-3. Run the executable (suitable for your operating system) to launch the game
+4. Run the `RivalGrounds` executable to launch the game

 **Option 2**: Find the suitable executable for your operating system from the `Releases` section of the GitHub repository.